Skip to main content

 The EEOC has established specific limits on the financial incentives that can be offered in exchange for health information.
 These rules are designed to maintain the voluntary nature of participation.
 The regulations draw a clear distinction between the information an employee provides about themselves and information provided about their family members.

 The most detailed rules apply to information from an employee’s spouse.
-An employer can offer a limited financial incentive to an employee if their spouse participates in a and provides information about their own manifestation of a disease or disorder.
+An employer can offer a limited financial incentive to an employee if their spouse participates in a wellness program and provides information about their own manifestation of a disease or disorder.
 This typically occurs through a health risk assessment.

 The value of this inducement, however, is capped.
 The maximum incentive attributable to the spouse’s participation cannot exceed 30 percent of the total cost of self-only health coverage.
 This ceiling prevents the financial reward from becoming so substantial that it feels coercive to the employee and their family.